 French is the language of love, quite literally a romance language!
 We would be heartbroken to not present to you the top 10 terms of endearment in French so you can use them the next time you’re whispering sweet nothings with your beloved.
 We’ll include darling expressions for everyone from your significant other to your nieces and nephews, along with their English equivalents.

-Without any further ado, let’s say “I do” to these French terms of endearment!
+This post is obviously related to our other popular one on how to say I love you in French.
+For now, without any further ado, let’s say “I do” to these French terms of endearment!

 Starting off sweet, you can use the phrase “mon amour” to say “my love” in French.
 This romantic phrase is best reserved for non-platonic relationships and is a beautiful way to express to someone how much they mean to you.
 This is a phrase you’ll hear between couples not only in serious discussions about their relationship, but also in mundane moments to remind their partner how much they love them.